Q. What should I do if I think my child has a SEND?

 Q. Is there a special service in Camden that supports and advises parents about issues such as assessment and provision?

 A. Yes.
 It’s called the Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS).
 It is funded by Camden Local Authority but is totally independent in terms of giving advice.
-You will find information on the Camden website.

 Q. What if I am unhappy about my child’s SEND provision?